 This country might be small, but there are a few things to know about getting around to your favorite spots.

 Volunteers in Europe love visiting other cities and countries during their semester, plus taking advantage of everything their country has to offer.
 For those headed to Montenegro, you’re set up with about a semester’s worth of weekend spots to explore without even leaving the country, but are also just a bus ride away from some of the coolest countries in southern Europe.
-We’re talking rafting trips down the Tara River, dreamy coastal getaways in Kotor, or visiting the beaches in Albania or Croatia.
+We’re talking rafting trips down the Tara River, dreamy coastal getaways in Kotor, or visiting the beaches in Croatia.

 Love the idea of living in Europe for a semester?